Centre for Public, International and Comparative Law

 CPICL has established links with relevant government and public institutions and offers consultancy services in its area of expertise.

-CPICL is currently running eight research programs:
+CPICL is currently running nine research programs:

 Contact